FOR IMMEDIATE RELEASE

 Opportunity is created for MD and DO graduates who have met the prerequisite competencies to access any GME program or transfer from one accredited program to another without being required to repeat education.

 Efficiencies are realized since there is no need for institutions to sponsor “dually accredited” or “parallel accredited” allopathic and osteopathic medical residency programs.

 The ACGME is a private, non-profit organization that accredits approximately 9,300 residency programs in 133 specialties and subspecialties that educate over 117,000 residents.
 Its mission is to improve the quality of health care in the United States by assessing and advancing the quality of resident physicians’ education.

 About the AOA

-The American Osteopathic Association (AOA) represents more than 104,000 osteopathic physicians (DOs) and osteopathic medical students; promotes public health; encourages scientific research; serves as the primary certifying body for DOs; is the accrediting agency for osteopathic medical schools; and has federal authority to accredit hospitals and other health care facilities.
+The American Osteopathic Association (AOA) represents more than 104,000 osteopathic physicians (DOs) and osteopathic medical students; promotes public health; encourages scientific research; serves as the primary certifying body for DOs; and is the accrediting agency for osteopathic medical schools.
 The AOA accredits more than 1,000 osteopathic GME programs with about 6,900 DO resident physicians.

 About the AACOM

 The American Association of Colleges of Osteopathic Medicine (AACOM) represents the 30 accredited colleges of osteopathic medicine in the United States.
 These colleges are accredited to deliver instruction at 41 teaching locations in 28 states.
 In the 2013-14 academic year these colleges are educating over 23,000 future physicians – more than 20 percent of US medical students.
 Six of the colleges are publicly controlled, 24 are private institutions.